 Written by Sakari Turunen.
 Post published in partnership with Conscious Design Media, a new media company focused on nontoxic indoor living and clean indoor air.
-Conscious Design Non-Quarterly will launch in 2021.
+Conscious Design Media will launch in 2021.

 What makes designer-quality furniture “human-centric”?